eliwong/Wiki_Docments_en/docs/FYSETC_S6.md

 S6 v2.0

-First power off the board , then jumper the Boot0 to 3.3v, then connect the USB to the board and your computer , it will enter DFU mode .
+First power off the board , then jumper the Boot0 to 3.3V , then connect the USB to the board and your computer , it will enter DFU mode .
+Now you can loose you hand from Boot0 button.

 ***REMEMBER to remove the jumper if you finish uploading or it will enter DFU mode again.***